-We know, a TEFL course with a guaranteed job at the end of it sounds great at first.
-When you’re investing in a course with the intention of pursuing something new and exciting it’s only natural to want some assurance that it’s going to be money well spent.
-But is it as good as it sounds?
+A TEFL course with a guaranteed job at the end of it?
+Sign us up, it sounds fantastic.
+When you’re investing time and money into a course with the express intent of finding something new and exciting, it’s only natural to find a claim of a “guaranteed job” enticing.
+Is it, though, as assured and as good as it sounds?

-There aren’t many courses that claim a job is yours after completion.
-Think of even the biggest and most reputable universities in the world don’t make such extravagant claims.
+You won’t find a great many courses that claim a job is yours after completion.
+Think of even the biggest and most reputable universities in the world - they don’t make such extravagant claims.
 Why?
 Well, plenty of reasons, but ask yourself; if you were an employer, would you be willing to bring someone in, virtually sight unseen and without an interview?

-You could end up placed in a less-than-ideal location, have to work more hours than you should.
+You could end up placed in a less-than-optimal location, having to work more hours than you should.
 What’s more, you’ll likely earn less than other positions in the same area.
-Is it worth sacrificing the freedom to choose the right job for you?
+Again, is it worth sacrificing the freedom to choose the right job for you?

 *even without a degree there are plenty of options to TEFL!

-And remember, an interview is a two-way street.
+Crucially, remember that an interview is a two-way street.
 You need to make sure the job is a good fit for you just as much as the employer needs to make sure you’re the right candidate.
-Without an interview neither side really knows what they’re getting into.
+Without an interview, neither side really knows what they’re getting into.

 They claim it’s “guaranteed” because with the huge demand for EFL teachers worldwide it’s highly likely you will find a job.
 But it’s ultimately not actually guaranteed – this is essentially a marketing gimmick used to sell the course.

-The TEFL courses that genuinely offer a guaranteed job are usually 4-week intensive courses held in the country the job offered is in.
-Typically, these courses cost over £1,000 and that doesn’t include accommodation and living costs.
-Paying inflated fees to get a job that likely offers less money than other comparable employers doesn’t seem worthwhile to us.
+TEFL courses that genuinely offer a guaranteed job are usually 4-week intensive courses, held in the country the job offered is in.
+Typically, these courses cost in excess of £1,000/$2,000 and that doesn’t include accommodation and living costs.
+Paying inflated fees to get a job that likely offers a more modest salary than other comparable employers doesn’t seem worthwhile to us.

 In our opinion, if you’re looking for an intensive course then your best option is either the CELTA or CertTESOL courses, which are internationally recognised qualifications held in high regard by employers worldwide.
-But as we’ve discussed in a previous blog post , an intensive course is unlikely to increase your chances of finding a better job as it’s experience that determines salaries in the TEFL market.
+But as we’ve discussed in a previous blog post , an intensive course is unlikely to increase your chances of finding a better job.
+In truth, experience determines the level of salary in the TEFL market.

-With these courses you’re essentially paying inflated fees to get a job.
-You should never have to pay to get a TEFL job, whether the fee for job placement is included in your course fee or an additional cost.
+With these courses, you’re essentially paying over the odds to get a job.
+With the exception of internships, should never have to pay to get a TEFL job, whether the fee for job placement is included in your course fee or an additional cost.

 Any reputable TEFL course provider is going to offer assistance with finding work.
-Here at TEFL Org, our students get lifetime access to our TEFL Jobs Centre and advice from our TEFL experts.
+Here at The TEFL Org, our students get lifetime access to our TEFL Jobs Centre and advice from our TEFL experts.
 We can help with your CV and take a look at job adverts and contracts for you to make sure it all checks out.
 It’s not a “guaranteed job”, it’s not a gimmick, it’s practical advice and excellent resources for finding something that suits you to a T.

 With such a high demand for EFL teachers worldwide it simply isn’t necessary to pay to get a job.
 Considering recruiters make a commission for placing teachers into jobs, it’s a bit suspect to charge for a service they already make money from doing.

 We have heard of TEFL qualifications not being accepted because the course provider has dubious accreditation.
 There is no single accrediting body for TEFL courses so we recommend only taking a course that has government regulation or affiliation.
-TEFL Org is the most accredited TEFL course provider in the UK, and we have English-government regulation from Ofqual , the DEAC in the USA, as well as accreditation from The British Accreditation Council , Scottish Qualifications Authority , and more.
+The TEFL Org is the most accredited TEFL course provider in the world , and we have English-government regulation from Ofqual , the DEAC in the USA, as well as accreditation from The British Accreditation Council , Scottish Qualifications Authority , and more.

 A TEFL course with a guaranteed job placement is unlikely to guarantee a great TEFL experience.
-As an EFL teacher your skills are in such demand that you can be selective and find a job that works for you.
+As an EFL teacher, your skills are in such demand that you can be selective and find a job that works for you.
 You dictate the market, not the other way round.

-Teaching English abroad is an exciting, life-changing experience and we want everyone to have the best start possible!
+Teaching English as a foreign language should be about having the freedom to make exciting decisions, and having an impact globally.
 Chat to a TEFL expert if you have any questions, send us an email, or download our TEFL brochure to find out more.